-Real estate surpassed poultry to become the Association's largest commodity financed in 2023.
-Poultry, livestock and forestry comprise the next largest commodity concentrations after real estate.
-The Association continues to maintain a diverse loan portfolio, which acts and an effective risk management tool in times when one commodity may be experiencing challenges not felt by another commodity.
+Despite the challenges faced in 2024, the Association's total loan portfolio grew by \$158 million.
+Real estate continued to expand, remaining the Association's largest financed commodity.
+Poultry, livestock, and forestry were the next largest commodity concentrations, with notable growth also seen in soybeans.
+The Association maintains a diverse loan portfolio, serving as an effective risk management tool when one sector faces commodity specific challenges.

-Credit quality remains stable and sound as the Association's borrowers have managed the challenges of their environment well.
-The strength of the loan portfolio leaves the Association positioned to weather volatility and adversity in the general and agricultural economies.
+Credit quality remains stable and sound, as the Association's borrowers have navigated their challenging environments well.
+The strength of the loan portfolio positions the Association to withstand volatility and adversity in both the general and agricultural economies.